aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 On the AIMMS PRO server, create a case file with the results
 ----------------------------------------------------------------------------

-This is the same as section :ref:`sec_client_create_case`, just the other way around and the identifier ``pro::ManagedSessionOutputCaseIdentifierSet``
+This is the same as section :ref:`sec_client_create_case`, except the other way around and the identifier ``pro::ManagedSessionOutputCaseIdentifierSet``

 Client side: read the case file with results
 -----------------------------------------------------------

-Again, this is the same as section :ref:`sec_server_read_case` .
+This is the same as section :ref:`sec_server_read_case`.

-The AIMMS project used to create the screenshots of this article can be downloaded :download:`here <model/FlowShop.zip>`
+The AIMMS project used to create the screenshots of this article can be downloaded below:

+* :download:`FlowShop.zip <model/FlowShop.zip>`